pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/fc40b883-6892-4805-a038-41046b4f7794.png)

-We need a provider, so we execute this:
+Next, we need a provider:

 ```sh
 ionic g provider DBProvider
 ```

-Which generates the following folder structure in your app:
+This generates the following folder structure in your app:

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/b02ca5fa-978f-47f3-955a-1d2bfb9aab3b.png)

-Now let's delete unnecessary code in there to slim it down, now yours should look like this, that's the basic class we start from:
+Now let's delete the unnecessary code in there.
+After some paring, the code will look like this.
+The basic class we start from:

 ```ts
 import { Injectable } from '@angular/core';